 Before the trial both P.G.
-Grigorenko’s defence counsel and his wife were refused permission to visit him.
-Court chairman Romanova rejected the requests of the defence that Grigorenko be called to court, that the trial be transferred to Moscow and that a third forensic psychiatric team be nominated.
+Grigorenko’s defence counsel and his wife Zinaida were refused permission to visit him.
+Court chairwoman Romanova rejected the requests of the defence: that Grigorenko [1] be called to court; that the trial be transferred to Moscow; and that a third forensic psychiatric team be nominated.

 26-27 FEBRUARY 1970

-There were five witnesses: N. G. Grigorenko — P. G. Grigorenko’s sister, an engineer from Tashkent; Dilshat Ilyasov — a doctor from Tashkent; Pichugin, Beitagorov, Nikolayev — all three from Moscow.
-The medical experts were Lunts (Moscow commission), Detengof (Tashkent commission).
+There were five witnesses: N. G. Grigorenko — P. G. Grigorenko’s sister, an engineer from Tashkent; Dilshat Ilyasov, a doctor from Tashkent; Pichugin, Beitagorov and Nikolayev, all three from Moscow.
+The medical experts were Lunts (Moscow commission) and Detengof (Tashkent commission).

 At the preliminary investigation Nikolayev had testified that he had seen P.G.
 Grigorenko once: in Moscow, at the court house where in October 1968 the case of the demonstrators of 25 August 1968 was heard, and at that time Grigorenko gave him the impression of being normal.
 However, in court Nikolayev stated that Grigorenko had given him the impression of not being normal.